NAIL: Lexical Retrieval Indices with Efficient Non-Autoregressive Decoders: Experimental Evaluation

 Besides BM25 and \ourapproach{}, SPLADE-doc$^{+}$ is the only other retriever that does not require neural network inference at query time.
 This model is a variant of SPLADE~v2 where the query encoder is dropped, and only the document encoder is used~\cite{splade-efficiency}.
 As with SPLADE~v2, SPLADE-doc$^{+}$ is trained using distillation of cross-encoder reranker, with additional fine-tuning on MS-MARCO.

-\textbf{Results} Table~\ref{tab:beir-full-retrieval} shows the results for nDCG@10 and recall@100 on BEIR full corpus retrieval for all systems that report it.
+\paragraph{Results} Table~\ref{tab:beir-full-retrieval} shows the results for nDCG@10 and recall@100 on BEIR full corpus retrieval for all systems that report it.
 We stratify the results into two sets, (1) MS-MARCO, which with the exception of BM25, is used as a training dataset, and (2) the average over all the other BEIR datasets, which are evaluated as zero-shot.

-On the out-of-domain BEIR tasks, BM25+\ourapproach{} beats all but one of the neural retrieval systems, despite not needing to encode the query with a neural network at query time and being limited in recall to BM25.
+On the out-of-domain BEIR tasks, BM25+\ourapproach{} beats all but one of the neural retrieval systems, despite not encoding the query with a neural network and being limited in recall to BM25.
 Additionally, we note that \ourapproach{}-exh outperforms all other retrieval systems according to the recall@100 metric, suggesting potential for a \ourapproach{}-based retriever that uses \ourapproach{} to populate an inverted index.
 However, given the lower nDCG@10 than BM25+\ourapproach{}, this may only be worthwhile to implement if combined with a different reranker.
-Note that while this recall@100 result is highest for \ourapproach{} on the out-of-domain BEIR tasks, \ourapproach{} does worse than other models like GTR-XXL on the in-domain MSMARCO task.
-This is likely to be, in part, due to the training recipes used by other work to optimize for MS-MARCO performance, including model distillation and large non-public corpora of QA pairs.
+Note that while recall@100 is highest for \ourapproach{} on the out-of-domain BEIR tasks, \ourapproach{} does worse than other models like GTR-XXL on the in-domain MSMARCO task.
+This is in part due to the training recipes used by other work to optimize for MS-MARCO performance, including model distillation and large non-public corpora of QA pairs.

-When comparing to the other system that does not require query-time use of an encoder, SPLADE-doc, we observe that \ourapproach{} is lagging behind on the in-domain evaluation, but outperforms SPLADE-doc on both metrics of the zero-shot datasets in BEIR.
-As with many of the other retrievers, the SPLADE-doc model was distilled from a cross-attention reranker teacher that is trained on MS-MARCO, which may account for this in-domain gain in performance \cite{gao-callan-2022-unsupervised,splade-plus}.
+SPLADE-doc also does not require a query-time encoder.
+We observe that \ourapproach{} lags on the in-domain evaluation but outperforms SPLADE-doc on both metrics of the zero-shot datasets in BEIR.
+As with many of the other retrievers, SPLADE-doc was distilled from a cross-attention reranker teacher, which may account for this in-domain gain in performance \cite{gao-callan-2022-unsupervised,splade-plus}.

-\textbf{Sparsification} To further explore the potential for using \ourapproach{} for full retrieval, we experiment with a naive approach to sparsifying \ourapproach{} document representations.
-Specifically, we simply order tokens by their scores and keep the \textit{top-k} scoring tokens.

-Figure~\ref{fig:sparse} demonstrates the effect on the recall@100 metric of reducing the number of terms per document from the original vocabulary of 32 thousand tokens down to 100 tokens.
-For both MS-MARCO and other BEIR datasets, recall@100 falls considerably when using only the top 100 tokens.
-Nonetheless, with only two thousand tokens we are able to maintain the same level of performance for MS-MARCO and roughly $97\%$ of the recall performance on BEIR.
-This observation, along with the results in Table~\ref{tab:beir-full-retrieval}, suggest that \ourapproach{} could be used to populate an efficient inverted index for retrieval, with little loss of recall.
-Such an index could serve as a more powerful alternative to BM25.
-We leave this to future work.